asogwajulie/azure-mini-project/README.md

 ## Project Overview
 This project demonstrates hands-on practice with Microsoft Azure by exploring core cloud concepts such as account setup, governance, identity management, resource deployment, and cost monitoring.

----

-## Tasks Completed
+## Project Objectives

-### 1. Azure Account Creation
-A Microsoft Azure account was created and successfully verified.
+The objectives of this project were to:

+- Create and verify a Microsoft Azure Free Tier account.
+- Explore and navigate the Azure Portal.
+- Understand Azure subscriptions and resource groups.
+- Learn basic Identity and Access Management (IAM) concepts.
+- Configure cost monitoring and budget alerts.
+- Deploy a cloud resource.
+- Explore Azure regions and availability zones.
+- Understand the Shared Responsibility Model in cloud computing.

-Here is the Azure Account Creation Process
+## Account Creation Process

-Step 1: Create Microsoft Account
+Step 1: Microsoft Account Sign-In

-Visited Azure Free Account page.
-Signed in using Microsoft account.
+Visited the Azure Free Account page and signed in using a Microsoft account.

 Step 2: Email Verification

-Azure sent a verification code.
-Entered code successfully.
+Verified my email address using the code sent by Microsoft.

 Step 3: Phone Verification

-Selected Nigeria as country.
-Received SMS verification code.
-Entered code to verify identity.
+Verified my identity using an SMS code sent to my mobile phone.

-Step 4: Payment Verification
+Step 4: Payment Method Verification

-Added debit/credit card.
-Azure performed identity verification.
-No charges were incurred during Free Tier activation.
+Added a valid debit card for identity verification purposes.

-Step 5: Account Activation
+Step 5: Azure Subscription Activation
-Azure subscription was created.
-Accessed Azure Portal.
----

-### 2. Portal Exploration
+Successfully activated the Azure Free Tier subscription and gained access to the Azure Portal.

-I explored the Azure Portal dashboard, including:
+## Azure Portal Exploration
-- Navigation menu
-- Service search bar
+The Azure Portal serves as the central management interface for Azure resources.

+During exploration, I became familiar with:

-- Home dashboard layout
+Home Dashboard
-- Core Azure services overview
+Search Bar
+Resource Groups
+Storage Accounts
+Virtual Machines
+Microsoft Entra ID
+Cost Management + Billing
+Azure Monitor
+I also created a custom dashboard to improve accessibility to frequently used resources.

-### 3. Azure Free Teir Benefits
+## Azure Free Tier Benefits
 | Service            | Free Limit                 |
 | ------------------ | -------------------------- |
 | Credit             | $200 for first 30 days     |